 In the end, you can believe whatever you want.

-However, I will continue to publish information that is backed up by facts.
+However, I will continue to publish information that is backed up by facts in Marijuana Venture.
 And that includes occasionally writing about fraudulent and dishonest politicians who might be able to disrupt the progress made in this business.
 We don’t cater to the tinfoil hat crowd in either cannabis cultivation or politics and in that respect, we’re 100% consistent!